Going through a divorce or legal separation is a complicated and overwhelming ordeal.

 Divorce Coach & Co-Founder, Equitable Mediation Services

-Some Useful Tips for How to Prepare for Divorce:
+Some Useful Tips for How to Prepare for Divorce Financially and Emotionally:

 During the divorce process, you’ll need to make hundreds of significant decisions that will affect you and your children for years to come.
-And the more organized you are, the better the quality your negotiations (and resulting settlement) will be.
+And the more organized you are, the better the quality your negotiations (and resulting settlement agreement) will be.

-If you choose a competent professional to guide you through your divorce, they’ll take you through a thorough discovery process to help you prepare for the negotiations that will follow.
+If you choose a competent professional to guide you through your proceedings, they’ll take you through a thorough discovery process to help with how to financially prepare for divorce negotiations that will follow.
 But some advanced planning financially before you start your divorce can go a long way.

 Work with your spouse to begin gathering copies of all financial records such as: your most recent federal and state tax returns, W2’s, pay stubs, bank statements, brokerage statements, credit card statements, insurance policies, retirement accounts, mortgage statements, car loan statements, etc.